Beaver Wars

 Both Algonquian and Iroquoian societies were greatly disrupted by these wars.
 The conflict subsided when the Iroquois lost their Dutch allies in the colony of New Netherland after the English took it over in 1664, along with Fort Amsterdam and the town of New Amsterdam on the island of Manhattan.
 The French then attempted to gain the Iroquois as an ally against the English, but the Iroquois refused to break their alliance, and frequently fought against the French in the 18th century.
 The Anglo-Iroquois alliance would reach its zenith during the French and Indian War of 1754, which saw the French being largely expelled from North America.

-The wars and subsequent commercial trapping of beavers was devastating to the local beaver population.
+The wars and subsequent commercial trapping of beavers were devastating to the local beaver population.
 Trapping continued to spread across North America, extirpating or severely reducing populations across the continent.
 The natural ecosystems that came to rely on the beavers for dams, water and other vital needs were also devastated leading to ecological destruction, environmental change, and drought in certain areas.
 Beaver populations in North America would take centuries to recover in some areas, while others would never recover.